 - Ice scraper for scraping the car windows

 - Ready-mixed anti-freeze to prevent your windscreen washers from getting frozen

-- Soft warm car blankets in case you break down, these come handy to keep the kids cosy in the winter too!
+- Soft, warm car blankets in case you break down.
+These come in handy to keep the kids cozy in the winter too!

 - A breakdown sign, every car should have one of these, especially if you are driving at night.

-- A first aid kit, let’s hope you never need it, but it’s always best to be safe than sorry!
+- An emergency kit Let’s hope you never need a first aid kit, but it’s always best to be safe than sorry!

-shovellingsnow that has fallen when you’ve been away from your car for a few hours or if you slide into a ditch when driving on black ice
+- Snow shovel.
+You may need this for shoveling snow that has fallen when you’ve been away from your car for a few hours or if you slide into a ditch when driving on black ice.

 - Spare tire in case of any punctures.